poshaughnessy/peteroshaughnessy.com/src/about.md

 logistics company.

-Now at [Samsung Internet](https://samsunginter.net), I am fortunate enough to be able to continue to do what I find most interesting, fun and rewarding: make demos, write articles and speak to developers about how to make use of the latest web technologies and why they are important.
+Now at [Samsung Internet](https://samsunginter.net), I am fortunate enough to be able to continue to do what I find most interesting, fun and rewarding: make demos, write articles and speak to developers about the latest web technologies.

-My key technology interests are around how web and native apps are converging (Progressive Web Apps etc) and how the physical and digital worlds are merging (Physical Web, Web Bluetooth, VR and Mixed Reality).
+My key technology interests are around how web and native app capabilities are converging (Progressive Web Apps etc) and how the physical and digital worlds are converging (Physical Web, Web Bluetooth, VR and Mixed Reality).